16 October 2017: update to guidance on the use of professional services including consultants

 Here is a link to the new FD letter: FD(DFP)10/15.

-06 Oct 2015 - Value for money assessment of procurement options: revised guidance
+6 Oct 2015: value for money assessment of procurement options revised guidance

-DFP has issued FD(DFP)08/15 to Finance Directors to update the guidance on VFM assessment of alternative procurement options.
+DFP has issued FD(DFP)08/15 to finance directors to update the guidance on value for money (VFM) assessment of alternative procurement options.
 The main purpose is to clarify the treatment of financial costs and benefits, including opportunity costs and residual values.

 The letter provides general guidance on assessing alternative procurement options, including details on the consideration of alternative options and treatment of costs, risks and tax.
-It reiterates that private finance should not be considered for projects involving capital spending of less than £50 million
+It reiterates that private finance should not be considered for projects involving capital spending of less than £50m.

-Emer Morelli (DFP Supply) wrote to Principal Finance Officers on 6th August 2015 about new supporting guidelines for use when assessing office accommodation leases.
-Here is a link to the letter: PFO 6 August 2015
+Emer Morelli (DFP Supply) wrote to Principal Finance Officers on 6 August 2015 about new supporting guidelines for use when assessing office accommodation leases.

 Since then the Reform of Property Management (RPM) team and DFP Supply have been engaging closely with departments.
 Significant progress has been made to date.
 To further assist departments in implementing this requirement, supporting guidelines have now been developed.
 In addition an office accommodation leases business case pro forma has been produced which will assist business areas in the development and completion of the required economic appraisal.

-DFP issued DAO(DFP)06/15 on 12th March 2015, setting out the key responsibilities of Accounting Officers regarding the recent Executive agreement on extending shared services further in central government.
-It asks Accounting Officers to note the requirement for all central government Departments and their NDPBs to work with Enterprise Shared Services (ESS) to consider the extension of shared service coverage.
+DFP issued DAO(DFP)06/15 on 12 March 2015, setting out the key responsibilities of accounting officers regarding the recent Executive agreement on extending shared services further in central government.
+It asks accounting officers to note the requirement for all central government departments and their non-departmental public bodies (NDPBs) to work with Enterprise Shared Services (ESS) to consider the extension of shared service coverage.

-The complete letter is available at DFP’s Accountability and Financial Management Division website.
+The complete letter is available at DFP’s AFMD website.
 See DAO(DFP)06/15

 The letter clarifies how to assess sustainable development in business cases in a proportionate manner and introduces a checklist to be included in all business cases for procurement projects requiring DFP approval at SOC and OBC stages.